adipascu/solid-motivation/README.md

 # Solid Motivation - Browser Extension

 Solid Motivation is a browser extension available for both Chrome and Firefox.
-It replaces your new tab page with an ever-increasing counter, showing your age in real-time.
-As a vivid reminder of time's relentless march, it seeks to inspire you to seize every moment.
-This extension is powered by Solid.JS and is deeply influenced by maccman's "Motivation" extension.
+It transforms your new tab page into a real-time counter displaying your age — in years, down to many decimal places.
+Every fraction of a second counts, emphasizing the urgency of time and inspiring you to live every moment to the fullest.
+This extension is powered by [Solid.JS](https://solidjs.com/) and is deeply influenced by [maccman's Motivation](https://github.com/maccman/motivation) extension.

 ![Screenshot of Solid Motivation](./docs/screenshot.svg)

 ## Features

-- Real-time display of your age, right down to the seconds.
+- Displays your age in real-time years, meticulously detailed down to numerous decimal places.
-- Sleek, distraction-free design.
+- Elegant and distraction-free design, focusing solely on the essence of time.
-- Engineered with the robust Solid.JS library.
+- Built harnessing the capabilities of [Solid.JS](https://solidjs.com/).

 ## Installation